christophevg/christophe.vg/embedded/_posts/2015-09-01-Inspection-Robot.md

     title: "Inspection Robot Top"
 ---

 In 2015 I was contracted by a very large industrial/pharmaceutical company to design and implement a solution for their QA team to be able to inspect certain locations in their factory that were very hard to reach.
-The combination of a height restriction of about 12cm and the need to be able to carry a sensor on a rotatable arm were challenging.
+The combination of a height restriction of about 12cm and the need to be able to carry a sensor on a rotating arm were challenging.

 The result was a pure Radio Control (RC) solution, using an existing robot chasis, the [Rover 5 Robot Platform](https://www.sparkfun.com/products/10336).